dburian/notes/fastspeech.md

 ### Transformer layers

 Transformer layers are same as in the original model except for FFN after the self-attention layer.
+FFN layer is replaced by:

+- 1D 3k Convolution
+- ReLU
+- 1D 3k Convolution

-FFN layer is replaced by 1D Convolution.
-The authors justified this by saying that phonemes are probably more locally dependent than tokens of text.
+The authors justified this by saying that phonemes are more locally dependent than tokens of text.
 I find this rather vague but their ablation study showed that 1D Convolutions produce more human-preferable results.